Document

 • Trading in derivatives

-An eligible transaction (carried out electronically on screen-based systems through a recognized broker as per relevant statutes and which is supported by a time stamped contract note indicating unique client identity number and PAN) in respect of trading in derivatives referred to in Securities Contracts (Regulation) Act, 1956 and carried out in a recognised stock exchange is known as trading in derivatives.
+An eligible transaction (carried out electronically on screen-based systems through a recognized broker as per relevant statutes and which is supported by a time-stamped contract note indicating unique client identity number and PAN) in respect of trading in derivatives referred to in Securities Contracts (Regulation) Act, 1956 and carried out in a recognised stock exchange is known as trading in derivatives and such transaction is out of the purview of the speculative transaction.

 • Trading in commodity derivatives

-It is an eligible transaction (carried out electronically on screen-based systems through registered member or intermediary as per relevant statutes and which is supported by a time stamped contract note indicating unique client identity number, unique trade number and PAN) in respect of trading in commodity derivatives carried out in a recognised association, which is chargeable to commodities transaction tax under Chapter VII of the Finance Act, 2013.
+It is an eligible transaction (carried out electronically on screen-based systems through a registered member or intermediary as per relevant statutes and which is supported by a time-stamped contract note indicating unique client identity number, unique trade number and PAN) in respect of trading in commodity derivatives carried out in a recognised association, which is chargeable to commodities transaction tax under Chapter VII of the Finance Act, 2013.
+Such a transaction is not considered a speculative transaction.

 How is Income or Loss from Speculative Business Treated?

-• Speculative business to be treated as distinct business
+• Speculative business to be treated as a distinct business

 If a taxpayer is carrying out many businesses along with a speculative business, such speculative business of a taxpayer must be deemed as distinct and separate from any other business carried out by him.